KariNarhi/frontend-webdev-course/README.md

- Kari Närhi
+ by Kari Närhi

- ps.
-VIM is a nightmare!
+ 1. npm install

+ 2. npm start

+ 3. do stuff to files.